How Often to Wash Bedding

 2. Towel Fibers Can Rough Up Your Sheets

-The coarser texture of towels can lead to pilling on delicate bedding fabrics like sateen or percale.
+The coarser texture of towels can cause pilling on delicate bedding fabrics like sateen or percale.
 This friction reduces the softness of your bedding over time.

 3. Different Wash Settings Are Best

-Towels typically require hot water and high-speed spins to stay hygienic and fluffy.
-Bedding, especially delicate materials like linen or bamboo, often calls for gentler care.
-Washing them together forces a compromise—usually at the cost of your bedding.
+Towels typically need hot water and strong spins for hygiene and fluffiness.
+Bedding—especially linen or bamboo—often calls for gentler cycles.
+Combining them forces a compromise—usually at the cost of your bedding’s softness.

-Sustainable laundry practices help you decide: can bedding and towels be washed together
+Sustainable laundry practices — can bedding and towels be washed together

 Better Laundry Habits = Better Sleep